STAFF AND BOARD MEMBERS

 ADMINISTRATION SUCCESSION PLANNING AND NOMINATION PROCESS

-The Board of Directors has the responsibility of assuming the main operating risks to which the Prescott-Russell Community Development Corporation (PRCDC) may be exposed to, including the inevitable departure of administrators.
+The Board of Directors has the responsibility of assuming the main operating risks to which the Prescott and Russell Development Corporation (PRDC) may be exposed, including the inevitable departure of administrators.
 Determining the right candidate cannot be done without careful thought and planning.
-Therefore, the PRCDC's Board of Directors must develop, regularly review and revise the succession plan for the directors, as well as evaluate and make all recommendations regarding elections and re-elections of candidates.
+Therefore, the PRDC's Board of Directors must develop, regularly review, and revise the succession plan for the directors, as well as evaluate and make all recommendations regarding elections and re-elections of candidates.

 Succession plan